 How to Make the Cheesecake Filling

 The cheesecake filling will be equally divided into two, 7-inch springform pans, on top of the cooled crust.
 To make the filling, grab a hand mixer or use a stand mixer with a paddle attachment and beat the cream cheese until it’s creamy.
 Then, just add the sugar to the cream cheese.
-By doing this and scraping down the sides of the bowl after every step will ensure there are no lumps left before adding the ingredients with more of a loose consistency.
+Doing this and scraping down the sides of the bowl after every step will ensure there are no lumps left before adding the ingredients with more of a loose consistency.

 Next, add the sour cream and vanilla, followed by the eggs, one at a time.
 Finally, add the flour and mix until just incorporated.
 Pour the filling into the prepared pans and bake at the same time for about an hour.
 Remove the cheesecakes from the oven and let them cool in the pan before transferring them to the refrigerator to chill for at least 4 hours.